Skip to content

 Byte 2:

-• 4 bit MSB: Minor version.
+• 4-bit MSB: Minor version.
 New SW versions may incrementally add new telemetry to the data packet.

-• 4 Bit LSB: Sub / Product Version.
+• 4-bit LSB: Sub / Product Version.
 With Helios, these bits encode the specific configuration of connected sensors.

-3 Uplink counter uplink_counter XXX1 uplink_counter
+3 Uplink counter - uplink_counter XXX1 uplink_counter

 Description:

-Uplink counter: Protocol-independent uplink counter that reaches a maximum of 255.
+Protocol-independent uplink counter that reaches a maximum of 255.
 After that, the counter starts again at 0.

 4 – 5 Battery voltage mV battery_voltage XXX1 battery_voltage